 Loveseat Definition: What It Is and What It Isn’t

-A loveseat is best understood as a compact, upholstered seating piece intended for two people.
-In modern catalogs, it’s usually built like a small sofa: two seat cushions (or one bench cushion), a shared back, and arms on both sides.
+A loveseat is best understood as a compact, upholstered seat made for two people.
+In modern catalogs, it usually looks like a smaller sofa: two seat cushions or one bench cushion, a shared back, and arms on both sides.

 What it isn’t:

-• It’s not the same thing as a settee, though sellers sometimes mix the terms.
+- It isn’t the same thing as a settee, even though sellers sometimes blur the terms.

-A helpful way to think about it: a loveseat is a sizing category more than a single fixed design.
-That’s why you’ll see everything from upright, formal loveseats to relaxed, lounge-style versions.
+A useful way to think about it: a loveseat is more of a size category than a single fixed design.
+That’s why you’ll see everything from upright, tailored styles to deeper lounge-style versions under the same label.

 A Brief History: Why “Loveseat” Can Mean Different Things